-Here are some good guidelines to follow:
+Here are good guidelines to follow:

-- 1. It is OK to honor all our families.
+- It is OK to honor all our families.
 There is nothing inherently wrong with relatives working together. - 2.
 All employees are to be treated equally, whether related or not. - 3.
 We will always hire or promote the best person for the position.
 All things being equal a family member can be preferred. - 4.
-Non- relatives should be encouraged to express their concerns without fear of retribution.

-- 5. The sharing of all information in employee files (including financial and medical) should be limited to a need-to-know-basis only. - 6.
+Non-relatives should be encouraged to express their concerns without fear of retribution. - The sharing of all information in employee files (including financial and medical) should be limited to a need-to-know basis only. - 6.
 All employees must adhere to the nepotism and dating policies. - 7.
 We must all do our best to avoid conflicts of interest. - 8.
-If even the appearance of a conflict of interest exists, immediate steps must be taken to minimize or eliminate it. - 9.
-Of particular concern are relatives within the chain of command.
-We will try our best to minimize or remove any conflicts that arise. - 10.
-Where business necessity requires the limitation of employment opportunity of spouses, the means chosen to meet the business necessity shall be those which have the least adverse impact on spouses or members of either sex.
+If even the appearance of a conflict of interest exists, immediate steps must be taken to reduce or eliminate it.

+9. Of particular concern are relatives within the chain of command.
+We will try our best to reduce or remove any conflicts that arise.

-The following are examples of actions which are unfair practices within the general rule against discrimination because of marital status or sex:
+The following are examples of actions that are unfair practices under the law within the general rule against discrimination because of marital status or sex:

-- Refusal to hire a person because her or his spouse has a job and is "making good money." - Refusal to hire a person because his or her spouse is already employed by the same employer, except for particular positions where business necessity requires exclusion of relatives, consistently with this section. - Discharge of a person because he or she has married another employee of the same employer, unless the spouses occupy positions where business necessity requires the exclusion of relatives, consistent with this regulation, and neither spouse can be transferred to a position where the business necessity reason doesn't apply.
+- Refusal to hire a person because her or his spouse has a job and is "making good money." - Refusal to hire a person because his or her spouse is already employed by the company, except for positions where business necessity requires exclusion of relatives, consistently with this section. - Discharge of a person because he or she has married another employee of the same employer, unless the spouses occupy positions where business necessity requires the exclusion of relatives, consistent with this regulation, and neither spouse can be transferred to a position where the business necessity reason doesn't apply.